Kenya jails two Iranians for life for plotting attacks

-NAIROBI (Reuters) - Two Iranian men were sentenced to life in prison by a Kenyan court on Monday for planning to carry out bombings in Nairobi and other cities last year.
+NAIROBI (Reuters) - A Kenyan court sentenced two Iranian men to life in prison on Monday for planning to carry out bombings in Nairobi and other cities last year.

-Ahmad Mohammed and Sayed Mousavi were found guilty last week of planning the attacks and also possessing 15 kg (33 lb) of explosives.
+Ahmad Mohammed and Sayed Mousavi were found guilty last week of planning the attacks and also possessing 15 kg (33 pounds) of explosives.
 They were arrested in Nairobi in June.

 Kenyan investigators said at the time of their arrest that it was unclear whether the pair had ties to al Qaeda-linked militants in Somalia or were part of another network.

-Their lawyers said the two, who had both pleaded not guilty, would appeal against their sentence.
+Their lawyers said the two, who had both pleaded not guilty, would appeal their sentence.

-Iranian Foreign Ministry spokesman Ramin Mehmanparast said the verdict was “unacceptable”, Iran’s state television reported.

-“The two citizens entered Kenya on a valid visa for tourism purposes last year and were arrested as part of a pre-planned plot with baseless accusations,” he said, adding he expected Kenya’s new government to review the case in a “desirable way”.

 Dozens of people were killed last year in a spate of bombings and attacks in the capital, the port city of Mombasa and the frontier region with Somalia.